 When to Seek Medical Advice

-Perimenopause is a natural life stage, but that does not mean symptoms should be dismissed.
-Supporting sleep, nutrition, movement and medical guidance where appropriate can help you feel more in control during this transition.
+Perimenopause is a normal part of life.
+But that doesn't imply symptoms should be disregarded.
+You may find it helpful to seek support for sleep, nutrition, movement and medical guidance, this will help you feel more in control throughout this change.

 0 comments